Info a bit old but I thought worth a read .

 The screen matrix defines the sharpness of the image, making targets easier to identify.

 For its part, Taja Global, a US cyber security firm, says it has evidence Russia tried to buy arrays from EU suppliers on the black.

-The firm, in May, compiled a report which it shared with The Intercept, an investigative website.
+The firm, in May, compiled a report which it shared with The Intercept

 It’s based on hacked emails from Alexey Beseda, the son of Sergei Beseda, a Russian intelligence officer.